Iskanderkul Lake and Sarytag: the ultimate travel guide

 Foreign travellers have now also discovered Iskanderkul lake as a hikers paradise.
 There are no marked trails yet, but basically anywhere you go you will be rewarded with outstanding mountain sceneries.

+Iskanderkul Lake is part of the Iskanderkul Nature Reserve, which is home to a diverse range of flora and fauna.
+The area is known for its rich biodiversity, including rare and endemic species.
 If you are lucky you might spot some of its wildlife such as the rare snow leopard or marmots.
 On my morning walk into the valley of the nearby village of Sarytag I heard some wolves cry and saw bear footprints.

-From the cluster of hotels at Iskanderkul lake there is an easy 30 minute hike to a waterfall.
+From the cluster of hotels at Iskanderkul lake there is an easy 30 minute hike to the Iskanderkul waterfall.
 Ask locals where it starts and then you can follow the well worn trail through a rocky gorge.
 It is sometimes called the Niagara of the Fann mountains, but this might raise your expectations a bit too much.

 Close to Iskanderkul lake is another much smaller lake that is called snake lake (Zmenoe ozero).
-Because of the higher temperature of the water it is home to a lot of amphibians and reptiles including snakes.
+Because of the higher temperature of the water, it is home to a lot of amphibians and reptiles including snakes.

 Sarytag & Kanchoch